How To Pay Off Credit Card Debt

 • Order takeout: Save big restaurant trips for special occasions like birthdays or anniversaries.
 Opt for takeout instead and skip the DoorDash fees by picking up the food yourself.

 • Reduce major expenses: Housing and transportation are probably two of the largest expenses in your budget.
-If you’re super serious about paying off large credit card debt, you might look for ways to reduce your spending like biking to work, taking public transportation, or perhaps even downsizing your home if it's possible.
+You could consider biking to work, taking public transportation, or even downsizing your home if it's possible.

-To figure out which debt to make an extra payment on, you’ll want to select a debt repayment method that works for you.
-These are some of the most popular options.
+To figure out which card to make an extra payment on, select a debt repayment method that works for you.
+These are two of the most popular options:

-The debt snowball method starts with your smallest debt first.
-Think of this as low-hanging fruit.
-When you prioritize your smallest debt first, it gets you motivated and helps build momentum toward paying off larger debts.
+• The debt snowball method starts with your smallest debt first.
+This gets you motivated and builds momentum toward paying off larger debts.

-To make a tailored debt repayment plan successful, consider using a visual aid.
+To make it successful, consider using a visual aid.
 This can be something as simple as a printable debt repayment tracker.
 Every time you make a payment, color in the tracker to record your progress.

-Budgeting and coming up with a debt repayment strategy is a good place to start.
-Once you have a plan in place, look for ways to optimize your spending and increase your income to help you get out of debt faster.
+Once you have a plan in place, look for ways to optimize your spending to help you get out of debt faster.

 Pay more than the minimum